G. Ken Holman

 Eric van der Vlist

-The XML Guild currently has members in Belgium, Canada, Czech Republic, France, Ireland, the U.S.A., and the United Kingdom, all of whom are willing to work with customers in other locations.
+The XML Guild currently has members in Belgium, Canada, Czech Republic, France, Ireland, United Kingdom, the U.S.A., and the United Kingdom, all of whom are willing to work with customers in other locations.

 Kal Ahmed is co-founder of Networked Planet Limited a company specializing in practical topic map solutions for the .NET platform.
 He